 Individuals who have either gained weight after bariatric surgery or whose weight loss has stalled despite their perseverance in their diet and exercise program sometimes need some help to initiate additional weight loss.
 There are a few different techniques surgeons can use to help these patients including:

-- Further reducing the stomach size.
-This can usually be done using sutures endoscopically and does not require incisions;
+• Further reducing the stomach size.
+This can usually be done using sutures endoscopically and does not require incisions.

-- Converting your surgery to a different type of procedure for example the gastric sleeve to a gastric bypass or a gastric bypass to a duodenal switch.
+• Converting your surgery to a different type of procedure for example the gastric sleeve to a gastric bypass or a gastric bypass to a duodenal switch.

-2. How Do You Qualify for Bariatric Revision Surgery?
+2. How Do You Qualify?

-- The type of weight loss surgery that is being revised;
+• The type of weight loss surgery that is being revised.

-- If complications from the initial surgery are the reason for revision;
+• If complications from the initial surgery are the reason for revision.

-- In some cases, patients may need to provide psychological and nutritional assessment results.
+• In some cases, patients may need to provide psychological and nutritional assessment results.

 3. How Many Weight Loss Surgeries Can a Person Have?

-4. Is Weight Loss Slower after Revision Surgery?
+4. Is Weight Loss Slower after Revision?

-Patients will lose weight at their own rate; however, patients who have had revision surgery have reported that they lost weight at a slower rate after revision surgery than they did after their initial procedure.
+Patients will lose weight at their rate; however, patients who have had revision surgery have reported that they lost weight at a slower rate after revision surgery than they did after their initial procedure.
 Patients have the potential to lose up to about 60 percent of their excess body weight after the revision.

-5. How Long Is Bariatric Revision Surgery?
+5. How Long is Bariatric Revision Surgery?

-6. How Successful Is Bariatric Revision Surgery?
+6. How Successful is Bariatric Revision Surgery?

-7. Is Gastric Bypass Revision Surgery Safe?
+7. Is Gastric Bypass Revision Safe?